-He was a Powerful Magician
+He Was a Powerful Magician

 When Aladdin busts Jafar for controlling the sultan with his staff, the guards try to arrest Jafar and he disappears in a puff of smoke.

-So not only was Jafar competent enough to control the sultan unnoticed for years, he could also "disappear" on the spot whenever he wished.
+So not only was Jafar competent enough to control the sultan unnoticed for years, but he could also "disappear" on the spot whenever he wished.
 He could probably have already controlled Jasmine and anyone else in the palace by now.
 Why did he need to make that gross wish with the genie?

-Jafar Basically Had Low Self-esteem
+Jafar Basically Had Low Self-Esteem

 It wasn't until Aladdin tricked him that Jafar even thought of becoming an all-powerful genie.
-Before that, he just wanted to be a sorcerer like every bright-eyed boy.
+Before that, he just wanted to be a sorcerer, like every bright-eyed boy.

 He didn't believe his parlor tricks and brainpower were enough, even though real coups have happened with less.
 And when Aladdin still bested him (then goaded him on top of that) he decided he needed to be an all-powerful GENIEEEE.